 Everybody Poops: But How?

 Defecation, or pooping, requires the pelvic floor muscles and anal sphincters to open.
-Your pelvic floor muscles are normally closed in order to stop you from leaking urine or stool.
+Your pelvic floor muscles are normally closed to stop you from leaking urine or stool.
 These mighty muscles also support your bladder, uterus, and bowels, and help keep you upright.
 Your abdominal muscles add another necessary component to pooping by creating gentle downward pressure to help eliminate stool.

 Why is That First Poo Such a Pain in the You-Know-What?

 There are several reasons why that first poop after birth is difficult.
 If you gave birth vaginally, your pelvic floor muscles had to stretch significantly wider than normal: 326% more than at rest.
-There is a 90% chance that you had a tear during your first vaginal birth.
-The most common area of tearing is the area between your vaginal opening and your anus, called your perineum.
+There is a 90% chance you had a tear during your first vaginal birth.
+The most common area of tearing is between your vaginal opening and your anus, called your perineum.
 This is a crucial structure helping keep everything lifted.

 So there’s been a massive stretch of your pelvic muscles during birth, possibly tearing.
 And you used your abdominal muscles to help push out your darling baby.
 To enable that first poop, you are trying to open your exhausted and sore muscles.
 But the perineum that helps support everything has been stretched and is just starting to heal.
 Those healing areas aren’t going to be thrilled to have something else, even a small bowel movement, pass by.
-Therefore, everything is a bit lower than normal and not able to produce counter pressure to open your back passage.
+Therefore, everything is a bit lower than normal and unable to produce counter pressure to open your back passage.
 Simultaneously, your abdominals are now exhausted and can’t help push.

 6 Tips to Ease the Go